-Although there is still much to learn, early studies have shown that approximately 30% of COVID-19 patients will continue to experience symptoms after they have recovered.
-Symptoms for this condition - referred to as "long-COVID" - include symptoms of the disease itself: fatigue, shortness of breath, cough, joint pain, chest pain, and more.
-And researchers at University of Utah Health and around the world are continuing to investigate other ways that COVID-19 can impact patients long-term - namely, erectile dysfunction in men.
+Although there is more to learn, early studies have shown that approximately 30% of COVID-19 patients will continue to experience symptoms after they have recovered.
+Symptoms for long-COVID can include a wide range of ongoing health problems that can last weeks, months, or years.
+Researchers at University of Utah Health and around the world are continuing to investigate other ways that COVID-19 can impact patients long-term—namely, erectile dysfunction in men.

-"Generally speaking, when men recover from COVID-19 their sperm counts and hormone levels all seem to be normal," said Hotaling.
+"Generally speaking, when men recover from COVID-19, their sperm counts and hormone levels all seem to be normal," Hotaling explains.
 "The only caveat here is that any illness that carries a fever impacts sperm count for 60 to 70 days."

 Although some online articles assert that COVID-19 does in fact cause erectile dysfunction, Hotaling offers a word of caution and advice when considering the data.

-"There are some studies being done with very small sample sizes," said Hotaling.
+"There are some studies being done with very small sample sizes," he says.
 "So, while these may show a correlation between COVID-19 and erectile dysfunction, it's important to look at all variables before coming to a conclusion."

 And one important variable in the fight for more information on COVID-19 is one that can't be rushed: time.
 Hotaling and his team intend to take advantage of every minute to help find more answers.

-"There are plans to keep going with research on this topic, and we also want to see if there are any consequences for the offspring of men who had COVID-19," said Hotaling.
+"There are plans to keep going with research on this topic, and we also want to see if there are any consequences for the offspring of men who had COVID-19," Hotaling says.
 "I'm excited to continue finding answers for patients across the country and world."